 Platelet count also tends to decline with age.
 A platelet count that is lower than it once was, or that is on the lower end of normal, may not be a cause for concern in an older adult—especially if there are no other symptoms.

-Changes in MPV may mean that a person has a chronic illness or that there is an issue with the bone marrow.
+Changes in platelet count may mean that a person has a chronic illness or that there is an issue with the bone marrow.

 It is generally not possible, however, to diagnose a medical condition based on platelet count alone.
 People should talk to a doctor about further testing if a blood test reveals low platelets.